marvinbuss/CognitiveServices-SpeechAndLUIS/README.md

 Also, this tool can be used to quickly add sample utterances to your LUIS model via voice.
 This is generally much quicker than typing sample utterances in LUIS.
 The console application is written in .NET Core 2.2 and is adaptible by changing the settings and subscription keys in the `appsettings.json` file, even after compiling the solution.

 # Download of Compiled Application
 If you do not want to compile the solution yourself, you can just download a compiled version for Windows x64 Systems.
 Just hit the download button.
 If you download this version, you will still be able to change the settings of your application.
-Download the solution by using the follwing link: [Download Link](SpeechServiceTesting/compiled/win-x64.zip)
+Download the solution by using the following link: [Download Link](SpeechServiceTesting/compiled/win-x64.zip)

 # Setup of Speech and LUIS
 Before we start, make sure that you have access to the [Speech Service](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services) as well as [LUIS](https://eu.luis.ai), which are part of the Microsoft Cognitive Services.
 I you are not sure, you can create a new resource for each of them in the Azure Portal:
 - [Speech](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)
 - [LUIS](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesLUIS)

 Select `West Europe`, if you are not sure which region to choose.
+After creating both resources, you have to create a LUIS App.
+Please follow [these](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/get-started-portal-build-app) steps to do so.

 **NOTE:** When deploying the services on Azure, please take note of the selected region.
 This is very important for later use of the app.
 Once the deployment was successful, please also take note of the subscription keys of the Cognitive Services.